 Check out Court Watch NOLA’s home page blog for more updates.

-4/26: CWN’s 2016 Criminal District Court Annual Report stirred up not only local, but national and international discussion on the District Attorney’s practice of incarcerating crime victims for failing to testify for the prosecution.
-In print, The Times-Picayune Editorial Board, and Nola.com/Times Picayune writers Emily Lane and Ken Daley each wrote on different aspects of the report.
-The Huffington Post, New Orleans Advocate, Houma Today, Miami Herald, Raw Story, Law Newz, Louisiana Weekly, Scary Mommy, The Independent, Bustle, Carbonated.TV, The Louisiana Weekly, Gambit, and Care2 each wrote about CWN’s report.
-The Lens and New Orleans Advocate later wrote about the District Attorney’s use of fake subpoenas to pressure victims and witnesses to cooperate with the prosecution, a practice which the Orleans Parish District Attorney has now pledged to stop.
+April: CWN’s 2016 Criminal District Court Annual Report stirred up not only local, but national and international discussion on the District Attorney’s practice of incarcerating crime victims for failing to testify for the prosecution.
+The ACLU of Louisiana responded to the practice in a press release.
+In print, The Times-Picayune Editorial Board wrote two editorial pieces, and Nola.com/Times Picayune writers Emily Lane and Ken Daley each wrote on different aspects of the report.
+The Huffington Post, WDSU News, New Orleans Advocate, Houma Today, Miami Herald, Raw Story, Law Newz, My San Antonio, Louisiana Weekly, Scary Mommy, Bustle, The Independent, Bustle, Carbonated.TV, The Louisiana Weekly, Gambit, Care2, Bustle, Mediation is Dead, Latest.com, K94.5FM, and Attn each wrote about CWN’s report.
+The Lens, which wrote two pieces, New Orleans Advocate, and The Times-Picayune later wrote two pieces about the District Attorney’s use of fake subpoenas to pressure victims and witnesses to cooperate with the prosecution, a practice which the Orleans Parish District Attorney has now pledged to stop.
+WGNO ABC News, Louisiana Record, Fox 8/WVUE News, and the Associated Press wrote about City Council’s subsequent response to the District Attorney’s practices and the Council’s proposed resolution to stop them.
 Executive Director Simone Levine and Program Director Veronica Bard had the pleasure of speaking about the report on WWLTV Channel 4’s Eyewitness Morning News, which also featured District Attorney Cannizzaro’s response to CWN’s report, WWL Radio’s Think Tank Show, and WBOK’s Good Morning Show.

 3/31: The Times-Picayune Editorial Board cited Court Watch NOLA’s 2015 Data and Statistics Report on the number of defendants held in jail until trial in part because they couldn’t afford the bond set for them.